Jan Senbergs: Exhibitions

 Senbergs started exhibiting in the early 1960s in Melbourne, at Argus Gallery, and in Sydney, at Rudy Komon Gallery, and has continued to exhibit regularly across Australia, as well as internationally.
 He has held over 45 solo shows and participated in nearly 70 group shows throughout his 50 plus year career.
 Senbergs has had many survey exhibitions, including Imagined Sites – Imagined Realities at the Heide Museum of Modern Art in 1993, Jan Senbergs Drawing at Ballarat Fine Art Gallery in 2006, which went on to tour regional Australia in 2007, and Jan Senbergs: From Screenprinter to Painter at the Art Gallery of New South Wales in 2008.

 Senbergs has also exhibited considerably overseas, starting early on in his career with Young Australian Painters in 1965 in Tokyo, Japan and continuing with Australian Prints Today at the Smithsonian Institution in Washington DC in 1966 and Australian Prints at the Victoria & Albert Museum, London in 1972.
 Early in his career Senbergs was included in various Biennials, such as the International Biennale of Graphic Art in Kraków, Poland in 1966, the Bradford Print Biennale, in Bradford, United Kingdom and the International Print Biennale, in Tokyo, Japan both in 1968.
 Most notably he was chosen to represent Australia at the São Paulo Biennial in Brazil in 1973.
 He held a solo show at the Australian Print Workshop in Melbourne and featured in the Blue Chip XV: The Collectors’ Exhibition at Niagara Galleries and Mixtape 1980s: Appropriation, Subculture, Critical Style at the National Gallery of Victoria in 2013.
 In 2016, he was exhibited in Jan Senbergs: Observation - Imagination at the National Gallery of Victoria.

 Collections

 Senbergs' work is featured in prominent galleries and museums across Australia as well as overseas.
 He is featured in major state galleries such as National Gallery of Australia, National Gallery of Victoria, Art Gallery of New South Wales, Art Gallery of South Australia and Art Gallery of Western Australia.
-Internationally, Senbergs is included in the Wadsworth Atheneum, Hartford, Connecticut, the Museum of Fine Arts, Houston, Texas, the Museum of Modern Art, New York, the National Gallery of Art and Washington DC, as well as numerous regional, university, college, corporate and private collections throughout Australia and the USA.
+Internationally, Senbergs is included in the Wadsworth Atheneum, Hartford, Connecticut, the Museum of Fine Arts, Houston, Texas, the Museum of Modern Art, New York, the National Gallery of Art and Washington DC, as well as numerous regional, university, college, corporate and private collections throughout Australia and the US.